Logarithmic Fulton--MacPherson configuration spaces: Moduli space of points on expansions

 \begin{theorem} Given a simple normal crossings pair $(X,D)$, the scheme $\logProd$ is a simple normal crossings compactification of $(X\backslash D)^n$.
 It represents the moduli stack of stable $n$-pointed grid expansions. \end{theorem} \begin{proof} The first statement of the theorem is a direct consequence of the construction of $\logProd$ as a logarithmic modification of $X^n$.
 As $\tropmod$ is a complete subdivision of $\S_X^n$, therefore $\psi\colon \gridexp \to \A_X^n$ is proper and so is the pullback $\logProd\to X^n$.
 The properness of $\logProd$ over $\Spec k$ follows.
-The space $\logProd$ is smooth as the cone complex $\tropmod$ is simplicial.
+The scheme $\logProd$ is smooth over its Artin fan $\gridexp$ as smoothness is preserved under pullbacks, and $\gridexp$ is smooth as the cone complex $\tropmod$ is smooth by Proposition~\ref{prop:simplicial}.
+Therefore, the scheme $\logProd$ is smooth with a simple normal crossings boundary divisor.

 The second statement follows directly from construction.
 A stable $n$-pointed grid expansion $(f\colon S \to \gridexp, s_1, s_2, \dots s_n\colon S \to f^*\X)$ induces a morphism $s\colon S \to X^n$ given by the compositions $S \xrightarrow{s_i} f^* \X \to X$, and one can check (see Diagram~\ref{cd:family}) that the maps $f$ and $s$ commute with the bottom right corner of Diagram~\ref{cd:logprod}.
 Therefore, the data $(f\colon S \to \gridexp, s_1, s_2, \dots s_n\colon S \to f^*\X)$ induces a morphism $F\colon S\to \logProd$.